DockDogs/dockdogs-scheduling/docs/notifications/pre-build-notifications.md

-### Pre-Built Notifications
+Smartsheet has the capability of notifying people via email when certain things change inside of the sheet.

-* Smartsheet has the capability of notifying people via email when certain things change inside of the sheet.
+Below is a list of the curent notifications setup as of 23 December 2015 @ 15:21pm CST.

 ### Current Notifications Setup